-A conducting connection whether intentional or accidental by which an electrical circuit or equipment is connected to earth
+System Earthing or Grounding can be defined as a conducting connection whether intentional or accidental by which an electrical circuit or equipment is connected to the earth.

 - Types of Grounding